Technical SEO for 2020: Site Maintenance & Auditing [+ Free Template]

 Understanding Indexing

 When a search engine like Google indexes your website, it stores and organizes the content found during the crawling process.
-Once a page is in the index, it’s in the running to be displayed as a search result to relevant user queries.
+Once a page is in the index, it’s in the running to be displayed as a search result for relevant user queries.
 Example search result for my brand name query:

 Example search result for my brand name query